fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 Websites should provide a “Skip to content” link because they provide an important accessibility aid to keyboard users and those who use specialised input devices.
 For these users, having to step through all of the navigation links would be tiring and frustrating.
 Providing a skip link allows them to bypass the navigation and skip to the page’s main content.

 To test that a website contains a skip link, visit a page then press the tab key and the skip link should appear.
 Then activate it using the enter key and check that focus moves to the main content area.
 Press tab again to ensure that focus moves to the first actionable element in the main content.

+## Favour native over custom components except where they have known issues

+Native components require very little work, are familiar to users, and are generally accessible by default.
+Custom components can be built to appear and behave as designers want, but require much more effort to build and are challenging to make accessible.

+There are exceptions.
+Since the native options are flawed across browsers, accessibility experts recommend useing custom solutions for:
+- form error field messages
+- focus indicator styles

 ## Navigation and menus